wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/customize-apps-in-powerapps/includes/3-powerapps-functions.md

 ```powerappsfl
 Text(ThisItem.Price, "$ ##.00")
 ```
+> ![NOTE]
+> Some separators and operators will shift based on the decimal separator of the author's language.
+See [Formula separators and chaining operator](https://docs.microsoft.com/powerapps/maker/canvas-apps/global-apps#formula-separators-and-chaining-operator) for more information.

 The **Text** function specifies how to format the number.
 The formula is like an Excel function, but Power Apps formulas refer to controls and other app elements instead of cells in a workbook.